opencontainers/distribution-spec/spec.md

 _Implementers note:_
 Previous versions of this specification did not include the `Link` header.
 Clients depending on the number of tags returned matching `n` may prematurely stop pagination on registries using the `Link` header.
 When available, clients should prefer the `Link` header over using the `last` parameter for pagination.
-If using enhanced tag listing, the `Link` header MUST be provided.
+If using enhanced tag listing, clients MUST use the `Link` header for pagination.

 ##### Listing Referrers